+Turmeric is the Yellow Superfood!
 If I had to chose just one herb spice to increase my well being and live a long healthy life it would be turmeric.
-It helps you when young, when middle aged, and in in old age.
+It helps you when young, when middle-aged, and in old age.
 It helps both men and women for different reasons.

 If a drug company could patent turmeric, it would be more popular and lucrative than Viagra and aspirin combined.

 The shortlist of benefits shown in controlled scientific studies and long term population analysis includes prevention and treatment in:

 • Cystic fibrosis

 • Skin conditions

 The thing you notice right away about turmeric is its bright yellow colour.
 This is what gives the traditional curry spice it’s colour but also is the colouring of mustard and many other prepared and preserved foods like pickles, salad dressing, cheeses and even textiles.
 Most curry blends and prepared foods have minimal amounts of turmeric in them though so if you want the health benefits you should go for the straight powder.

 Chinese and Indian Ayurvedic systems of medicine have used turmeric as an anti-inflammatory agent to treat a wide variety of conditions, including flatulence, jaundice, menstrual difficulties, bloody urine, hemorrhage, toothache, bruises, chest pain, and colic.